-This week we had a great free water adventure.
-We went to the Highland Splash Pad, which is located in front of the Highland City building.
-This is a tiny free water park that is great for kids under age ten.
+Every summer we try to make a stop at the Highland Splash Pad, which is located in front of the Highland City building.
+This is a tiny free water park that is great for kids, especially ages 10 and under.
 There is a small waterfall that goes under a bridge (you can’t play in the waterfall).
 The water comes out from the bridge and opens up into a wide ankle-deep stream.
 In the stream there are rocks for the children to climb on and fountains that they can play in.

-My boys had a blast at this park!
-My 5 year old who is timid of water could just get his feet wet, while my 2 year old sat down and put his head in the water.
+My boys had a blast at the Highland Splash Pad.
 It was easy to supervise as a parent because there are tons of benches to sit on and watch the kids, and despite the fact that a toddler can drown in 3 inches of water, it would be pretty hard for a little one to drown here.
 The biggest danger would be falling and scuffing a knee on a rock.
 One caveat: there is not a lot of shade, so bring the sunscreen, hats, umbrellas, etc. There are bathrooms nearby for public use.

 The park is open from 10:00 am – 8:00 pm on Monday-Saturday.
 The Highland Splash Pad is also turned off from 2:50-4:00 pm ever day for cleaning.
 You can check the current information on the Highland City website.